-The University of South Carolina’s Darla Moore School of Business, the Chinese University of Hong Kong in Shenzhen (CUHK(SZ)), and the University of Auckland (UoA), have partnered to form the Global Business and Innovation program.
-This cohort will be made up of selected students from USC, CUHK(SZ), and UoA, who will study together for three semesters, taking courses in the three universities.
+The University of South Carolina’s Darla Moore School of Business, the Chinese University of Hong Kong in Shenzhen, and the University of Auckland, have partnered to form the Global Business and Innovation program.
+This cohort will be made up of selected students from University of South Carolina, CUHK (SZ), and UoA, who will study together for three semesters, taking courses in the three universities.
 This program will focus on providing tools for analyzing global business and innovation ecosystems, the interaction between corporate and startup innovation, and the opportunities and challenges that the global environment provides.
 Both Shenzhen and Auckland are innovation hubs, and studying one semester in each of them offers the students a unique opportunity for experiential learning.
 The multi-country cohort system helps students develop a ready-made network in China and New Zealand with cohort members and professionals in each market that will serve students well throughout their professional careers.

 Graduates from the GBI cohort have a deep understanding of developing an innovation strategy, and as such, they are uniquely prepared for leadership-track positions, as well as business-development positions, consulting in innovation and strategy, or working for an innovative startup.

-Year 1: Students spend their freshman year at USC.
+Year 1: Students spend their freshman year at South Carolina.

-Year 2: USC students continue their studies in Columbia.
-During their second semester, the cohort students from CUHK(SZ) and UoA join USC students in the United States.
+Year 2: South Carolina students continue their studies in Columbia.
+During their second semester, the cohort students from CUHK (SZ) and UoA join South Carolina students in the United States.

-Year 4: USC students will finish up their final year at USC before graduating.
+Year 4: South Carolina students will finish up their final year at South Carolina before graduating.

 Students in the GBI program double major in international business and in management, with a concentration in entrepreneurship.
 The curriculum is designed to be integrated across the three institutions with preparation for the program beginning as freshmen.
 Each of the institutions will design a course specifically for the cohort, to leverage each partner’s strengths in global business and innovation.
 While all classes are offered in English across institutions, the GBI program is designed for students working toward a language proficiency in Spanish, German, French, Chinese, Japanese, Italian, Portuguese, Russian or Arabic.